microsoft/seismic-deeplearning/README.md

   torch.cuda.is_available()
   ```

-  Output should say "True" this time.
+  The output should say "True" this time.
 If it does, you can make the change permanent by adding
   ```bash
   export CUDA_VISIBLE_DEVICES=0
   ```